Elliott Abrams: Guatemala

-As Assistant Secretary of State, Abrams advocated for aid to Guatemala under then dictator Efraín Ríos Montt.
+As Assistant Secretary of State, Abrams advocated for aid to Guatemala under then dictator Efraín Ríos Montt, erroneously stating in 1983 that his reign had "brought considerable progress" on human rights.
 Ríos Montt came to power via a coup in 1982, overcoming the forces of General Fernando Romeo Lucas García.
 Thirty years later, Ríos Montt was found guilty of overseeing a campaign of mass murder and torture of indigenous people, genocide, in Guatemala.
 Ríos Montt, who claimed he had no operational control of the forces involved, was convicted of genocide against the Maya-Ixil population.

 El Salvador

 Abrams frequently defended the human rights record of the El Salvador government and attacked human rights groups as communist sympathizers when they criticized the El Salvador government.
 In early 1982, when reports of the El Mozote massacre of hundreds of civilians by the military in El Salvador began appearing in U.S. media, Abrams told a Senate committee that the reported number of deaths at El Mozote "was not credible," reasoning that the reported number of deaths was greater than the likely population, and that there were survivors.
 He said that "it appears to be an incident that is at least being significantly misused, at the very best, by the guerrillas."
 The massacre had come at a time when the Reagan administration was attempting to bolster the human rights image of the Salvadoran military.
 Abrams implied that reports of a massacre were simply FMLN propaganda and denounced U.S. investigative reports of the massacre as misleading.
 In March 1993, the Salvadoran Truth Commission reported that over 500 civilians were "deliberately and systematically" executed in El Mozote in December 1981 by forces affiliated with the Salvadoran government.
+A 1992 Human Rights Watch report criticized Abrams for downplaying the massacre.

 Also in 1993, documentation emerged suggesting that some Reagan administration officials could have known about El Mozote and other human rights violations from the beginning.
 However, in July 1993, an investigation commissioned by Clinton Secretary of State Warren Christopher into the State Department's "activities and conduct" with regard to human rights in El Salvador during the Reagan years found that, despite U.S. funding of the Salvadoran government that committed the massacre at El Mozote, individual U.S. personnel "performed creditably and occasionally with personal bravery in advancing human rights in El Salvador."
 Abrams said in 2001 that Washington's policy in El Salvador was a "fabulous achievement."
 In 2019 he said that the "fabulous achievement" was that El Salvador "has been a democracy".
 In a 1998 interview, Abrams remarked, "While it was important to us to promote the cause of human rights in Central America it was more important to prevent a communist takeover in El Salvador."